 Sundays Beach Club

-Even though Karang Boma Cliff so well known it has managed to stay pretty quiet.
+Even though Karang Boma Cliff so well known it has managed to stay pretty quiet and truly a Bali hidden gem.
 Every time we went there were only a handful of tourists and a small group of locals.
 Shockingly it is not swarmed with people daily.

 Where to stay in Uluwatu